-- Pursuant to Commission Rule R8-69(b)(6), except for administrative and general expenses (addressed in Paragraph No. 5861 below), DEP shall be allowed to earn a rate of return at the overall weighted average net-of-tax rate of return approved in DEPs most recent general rate case on all such unamortized deferred costs (net of income taxes).
+- Pursuant to Commission Rule R8-69(b)(6), except for administrative and general expenses (addressed in Paragraph No. 5860 below), DEP shall be allowed to earn a rate of return at the overall weighted average net-of-tax rate of return approved in DEP smost recent general rate case on all such unamortized deferred costs (net of income taxes).
 The return so calculated will be adjusted in any rider calculation to reflect necessary recoveries of income taxes.
-Pursuant to Commission Rule R8-69(c)(3), the Company is not allowed to accrue a return on NLR or the PPI. - To the extent DEP chooses to defer and amortize in future DSM/EE riders the Program Costs for a Program pursuant to Paragraph No. 547 above, non-incremental administrative and general costs reasonably assigned or allocated to, but not directly related to, that Program will be deferred and amortized over a period not to exceed three years, unless the Commission determines otherwise.
+Pursuant to Commission Rule R8-69(c)(3), the Company is not allowed to accrue a return on NLR or the PPI. - 58. -60.
+To the extent DEP chooses to defer and amortize in future DSM/EE riders the Program Costs for a Program pursuant to Paragraph No. 546 above, non-incremental administrative and general costs reasonably assigned or allocated to, but not directly related to, that Program will be deferred and amortized over a period not to exceed three years, unless the Commission determines otherwise.
 Pursuant to Commission Rule R8-69(b)(6), DEP shall be allowed to earn a rate of return at the overall weighted average net--of-tax rate of return approved in DEP"s most recent general rate case on all such unamortized deferred administrative and general costs (net of income taxes).
 The return so calculated will be adjusted in any rider calculation to reflect necessary recoveries of income taxes.
 However, irrespective of the prospective treatment of Program Costs in calendar year 2016 or afterwards, previously deferred administrative and general costs will be recovered using existing amortization rates, until such time that those deferred costs are recovered, in their entirety, through the DSM/EE cost recovery clause, unless the parties recommend, and the Commission approves, a different treatment. - 59.
 61. The DSM/EE EMF rider shall reflect the difference between the reasonable and prudent Program Costs incurred or amortized during the applicable test period (Vintage Year) and the revenues actually realized during such test period under the DSM/EE rider then in effect. - 60.
-62. For Program Costs not deferred for amortization in future DSM/EE riders, the accrual of a return on any under-recoveries or over-recoveries of cost will follow the requirements of Commission Rule R8-69(b), subparagraphs (3) and (6), unless the Commission determines otherwise. - 63.
-Beginning with Vintage Year 2025, true-ups to Program Costs, PPI, NLR, and any other associated costs will be limited to a maximum of five years from the current Vintage Year.
-When these true-up corrections are necessary, the identified true-up corrections are to be completed in the identified Vintage Year and the corrections should not be split across multiple Vintage Years.
+62. For Program Costs not deferred for amortization in future DSM/EE riders, the accrual of a return on any under-recoveries or over-recoveries of cost will follow the requirements of Commission Rule R8-69(b), subparagraphs (3) and (6), unless the Commission determines otherwise. - 61.
+63. The cost and expense information filed by DEP pursuant to Commission Rules R8-68(c) and R8-69(f) shall be categorized by

-61. 64.
-The cost and expense information filed by DEP pursuant to Commission Rules R8-68(c) and R8-69(f) shall be categorized by Measurement Unit or Program, as applicable, and period, consistent with the presentation included in the Company's application.
+Measurement Unit or Program, as applicable, and period, consistent with the presentation included in the Company's application.